Edictum

 python benchmark/benchmark_latency.py

-3. Prompt-vs-contract benchmark
+3. Prompt-vs-rule benchmark

 Compares three stages:

-• prompt-only governance
+• prompt-only control

 • observe mode rollout